couchbaselabs/TouchWiki-iOS/README.md

 ## Issues & Limitations

-* Currently the only form of authentication it supports is [BrowserID][BROWSERID] (aka Persona).
-That is, if the replication fails with a 401 status, the app will respond by popping up a BrowserID login panel.
+* Currently the only form of authentication it supports is [Persona][PERSONA] (aka BrowserID).
+That is, if the replication fails with a 401 status, the app will respond by popping up a Persona login panel.
 This should be user-configurable in the sync popup, so it can present a traditional username/password panel instead.
 * The UI shows the owner and member status as part of a wiki page, when they're actually attributes of the wiki.
 It's not clear that changing the member list of a page actually changes it for all pages in that wiki!

 ## Document Schema